FedNow Service: Leveraging Real-Time Payments Across the U.S.

 Every new payment system faces hurdles.

-For the FedNow Service, the main challenges will include interoperability with existing payment rails, managing fraud in real time, and encouraging adoption among hesitant users.
+For the FedNow Service, the main challenges have been interoperability with existing payment rails and real-time fraud management.

-Education will play a major role in helping customers and small businesses understand why instant payment is more than a convenience.
+Education will continue to play a major role in helping customers and small businesses understand why instant payment is more than a convenience.

 Strategies to Accelerate Adoption

-The point is to redesign the customer experience around that speed rather than to just process payments faster.
+If you want to lead the way, we recommend that you design the customer experience around that speed rather than just processing payments faster.

 Use Cases for Instant Payments

-Once live, the FedNow Service will open the door to a variety of real-time payment applications.
+The FedNow Service has opened the door to a variety of real-time payment applications.

 For Consumers